oudream/RobWork/doc/sphinx/installation/ubuntu_install.rst

 These packages is made for quick installation.
 In the package name "lib<Library>-all" means all packages belonging to <Library>, and "-all-dev" is a development version of the "-all" package.
-The ".robwork-all" includes all packages for all four main robwork code libraries.
+The "-robwork-all" includes all packages for all four main robwork code libraries.

 - libsdurw-all-dev
 - libsdurw-all